Contract-Manager-usfca/contract_manager/BackendDocumention.md

 `docker-compose up`

+If the `Dockerfile` has been changed or this is the first time you are starting the Docker container then use the command `docker-compose up --build`.
 This command initializes our application by pulling relevant Docker images and starting the required services defined in our `docker-compose.yml` file.

 ## docker-compose.yml
 Our `docker-compose.yml` file is the heart of our backend setup.
 It defines the services, containers, and configurations required to run the application.
 Here's an overview: